vacp2p/rfc/content/docs/rfcs/14/README.md

 This specification attempts to provide for these various requirements.

 # Semantics
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Waku Message

-A Waku message is constituted by the combination of data payload and attributes that, for example, a *publisher* sends to a *topic* and is eventually delivered to *subscribers*.
+A `WakuMessage` is constituted by the combination of data payload and attributes that, for example, a *publisher* sends to a `pubsubTopic` and is eventually delivered to *subscribers*.

-Waku message attributes are key-value pairs of metadata associated with a message.
+The `WakuMessage` attributes are key-value pairs of metadata associated with a message.
-And the message data payload is the part of the transmitted Waku message that is the actual message information.
+The message data payload is the part of the transmitted `WakuMessage` that is the actual message information.
 The data payload is also treated as a Waku message attribute for convenience.

 ## Message Attributes

 * The `payload` attribute MUST contain the message data payload to be sent.

-* The `content_topic` attribute MUST specify a string identifier that can be used for content-based filtering.
+* The `contentTopic` attribute MUST specify a string identifier that can be used for content-based filtering.

 * The `meta` attribute, if present, contains an arbitrary application-specific variable-length byte array with a maximum length limit of 64 bytes.